Joshua-Igoni/Enocean-solution/README.md

 ### STEP 3

-go back to the root directory in the repo and make script executable
+Go back to the root directory in the repo and make script executable

 ```bash
   cd ../..